-Renee Lemmer McCormack, Collaborating Tester
+Renee Lemmer McCormack, Lead Tester

 Renee is 5'10'' and 140lbs, so she's not a tiny creature.
-She generally prefers a stronger, stiffer model with decent sidecut.
-Renee believes that making turns is the best part of skiing; if you want to go straight then get yourself a sled!
-She enjoys skiing Mammoth's steeps as well as bumps and tree-skiing, but believes that an all-mountain pair should be capable in all-conditions, including on-piste groomers where we all end up spending portions of our day.
+She generally prefers a stronger, stiffer ski with a decent sidecut.
+Renee believes that making turns is the best part of skiing — if you want to go straight, get yourself a sled.
+She enjoys skiing Mammoth's steeps, bumps, and trees but believes that an all-mountain setup should be capable in all-conditions, including on-piste groomers where we all end up spending portions of our day.

 Glossary of Terms

-Piste: Originally a French term that has been adopted worldwide to describe a marked trail with an artificially prepared surface of packed snow.
+Piste: Originally a French term that has been adopted worldwide to describe a marked trail with an artificially groomed surface of packed snow.
 Off-piste is any route on the mountain that is not on-piste and can consist of all types of snow (see snow terms below).

 Slush/Elephant Snot: You can find slush on warm days in the spring, especially at lower elevations.
 Slush can be fun because you can smear on it.
 Elephant snot is a step down from slush—the kind of snow you find transitioning from shade to sun.

 Wind Buff: A phenomenon oft-experienced at Mammoth Mountain, which can make for surprise almost-powder days.
 When there are high winds and snow available for transport, it will deposit in pockets around the mountain.
 If you are lucky enough to find one of these deposits, it is a lot of fun.
-Locals covet the wind buff and usually will not share its location.

-Death Cookies: When there has been a lot of melt freeze going on, death cookies, or large chunks of ice, will form.
+Death Cookies: When there has been a lot of melt-freeze going on, death cookies, or large chunks of ice, will form.
 Sometimes these are also created by a groomer plowing over something icy.
 You will know you have hit a patch of death cookies when it feels like you are skiing over rocks.

 Schralp: Shralp is a verb and means to "rip," "shred," or "tear" something up, like the slopes.
 We use this to describe the mountain after it has been skied out on a powder day: "Man, the mountain is totally schralped."
 You can also schralp a sick line.

-Steeze: We have covered this term before in our Women's Ski Jacket Review, but it deserves mention here.
+Schuss: Technically a German word meaning to straight-line downhill on skis, but we just use it for skiing, as in, "Do you want to go for a schuss today?"Steeze: We have covered this term before in our Women's Ski Jacket Review, but it deserves mention here.
 When you perform a trick in the park with style and ease, it is "steezy."
-It can also be used in reference to stylish clothing.
+You can also use it in reference to stylish clothing.

-— Jessica Haist and Renee McCormack
+— Renee McCormack and Jessica Haist